getsentry/sentry-javascript/CONTRIBUTING.md

 1. They enable us to remove debug code for our production browser bundles.
 2. Enable users to tree-shake Sentry debug code for their production builds.

-Flags will be replaced with booleans for our browser bundles, or with statements that do not throw for cjs and esm bundles.
+Flags will be replaced with booleans for our browser bundles.
+In cjs and esm builds, they will be replaced by statements that do not throw.
 Take care when introducing new flags - they must be disarmed in our build scripts!

 ## Linting